riceissa/issarice.com/wiki/music-log.md

 * Houseki no Kuni (Land of the Lustrous) OST

+# November 2019

+* Serial Experiments Lain OST -- I had listened to this several times back when I watched the anime (I forget when), but it didn't make much of an impression back then (to the point where I didn't even record it on this page).
+I decided to revisit it and find it more interesting now.

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"